 Of course, you may ask yourself why a large company would need to borrow money from future employees.
 Please never reply to any emails asking you to transfer money or offering jobs that are almost “too good to be true”.
 They usually are.

 Oil companies have been a prime choice for expats for decades.
 Although the security situation in the Niger Delta is often problematic, there is a steady need for highly qualified expats in the oil industry.
 Construction and communications are also popular expat sectors.

 Nigeria’s social security system is quite rudimentary and does not cover many important facets, such as unemployment insurance or healthcare (for further information on healthcare, please see our article on Moving to Nigeria).
-There is no paid sick leave, and maternity leave is limited to 12 weeks, six weeks each before and after childbirth.
-According to the Nigerian Labor Act, women are entitled to at least half of their normal pay during maternity leave, although in practice many employers keep paying employees their full salary.
-There is a pension fund, which covers old-age and disability pensions, however this pension is not payable abroad.
+There is no paid sick leave, and maternity leave is limited to 12 weeks, six weeks before and after childbirth.
+According to the Nigerian Labor Act, women are entitled to at least half of their normal pay during maternity leave, although in practice, many employers keep paying employees their full salary.
+There is a pension fund, which covers old age and disability pensions, however this pension is not payable abroad.

+Most importantly for expats, however, is that they are not required to contribute to any kind of pension scheme in Nigeria, as long as they subscribe to an equivalent program in another country.
 Expats should try to find an insurance company with full coverage in Nigeria, or discuss possible company insurance plans with their employer.
 Nigeria does not have any social security agreements with big sender countries such as the UK, the USA, or Germany.

 Got something to add?